-Hip Hop Ed has become an ever-growing popular movement today, especially due to its cultural relevance and its tendency to promote—through its connection with students—an increased social and political awareness in an academic setting.
+Hip Hop Education has become an ever-growing popular movement today, especially due to its cultural relevance and its tendency to promote—through its connection with students—an increased social and political awareness in an academic setting.

-Speaking students’ language
+1. You’ll speak students’ language

 From the 1970s to today, there is no denying the pervasiveness of hip hop in today’s youth culture.
 While it has been present and even popular for decades, with hip hop figures represented among different generations, hip hop culture has always—even as it has aged and matured—had an association with the youth of today.
 This in itself is an anomaly; how can something be about and in response to historical events, political climates, and even living conditions without dating itself?